Dreaming of a road trip abroad?

 If you decide to go camping, do your research to find out where you can stay.

 In most countries, you can camp only in designated areas.

 Even if you rent a motorhome or campervan, you will still be required to stay only at dedicated campsites (and fees might apply).

 Renting A Car

 Familiarise yourself with the requirements of the car rental company before making any commitments (minimum age, required documents, payment conditions, etc.)

-Typically, the driver will need to present his/her credit card so that the car rental company can charge or block the security deposit.
+Typically, the driver will need to present their credit card so that the car rental company can charge or block the security deposit.

-The amount depends on the insurance excess (the deductible) and the value of the car.
+The amount depends on the insurance excess (the deductible) and the car’s value.